 Modern EPPs have specialized ransomware prevention features and can detect processes that exhibit suspect behavior, such as encrypting many files and immediately blocking them.

 In addition, EPPs can add controls to improve security on the device.
 For example, they can block network ports, deny access to peripherals or devices, encrypt data at rest on the device, set up a personal firewall, and whitelist or blacklist applications or websites.

 Many EPPs now include endpoint detection and response (EDR).
 EDR helps security teams detect when security breaches occur on an endpoint, rapidly gather forensic information to investigate the threat, and take automated or manual action to mitigate it.

 EDR complements the preventive capabilities of EPP, adding another line of defense.
-It allows security analysts to proactively detect and respond to sophisticated attackers, who were able to sidestep the defenses of the EPP platform, and have already penetrated the endpoint.
+It allows security analysts to proactively detect and respond to sophisticated attackers who could sidestep the defenses of the EPP platform and have already penetrated the endpoint.

 For small and understaffed security teams, providers of endpoint protection platforms offer managed services.
 These can include implementation and deployment services, ongoing monitoring and triage of incidents, proactive threat hunting, and incident response.

-Most EPP solutions integrate with third party tools, in particular with security information and event management (SIEM) systems.
+Most EPP solutions integrate with third-party tools, mainly security information and event management (SIEM) systems.
 By feeding EPP alerts into a SIEM, a security organization can combine data from endpoints with data from other layers of the IT environment, such as events from network security tools.

 Endpoint detection and response (EDR) technology is designed to proactively detect and respond to endpoint threats.
-This is achieved through a combination of real-time endpoint data collection, continuous monitoring, rule-based automated response, and intelligent analysis.
+This is achieved through real-time endpoint data collection, continuous monitoring, rule-based automated response, and intelligent analysis.